-Asynchronous Sensing Pin Properties
+Asynchronous Sensing Pin Properties Table 16-4.
+Behavior Comparison of Fully/Partly Asynchronous Sense Pin

-Table 16-4.
-Behavior Comparison of Fully/Partly Asynchronous Sense Pin continued continued Property Synchronous or Partly Asynchronous Sense Support Full Asynchronous Sense Support Waking the device from sleep From all interrupt sense configurations from sleep modes with the main clock running.
+Property Synchronous or Partly Asynchronous Sense Support Full Asynchronous Sense Support Minimum pulse-width to trigger interrupt Minimum one system clock cycle Less than a system clock cycle Waking the device from sleep From all interrupt sense configurations from sleep modes with the main clock running.
 Only from BOTHEDGES or LEVEL interrupt sense configuration from sleep modes with the main clock stopped.
 From all interrupt sense configurations from all sleep modes Interrupt 'dead time' No new interrupt for three cycles after the previous No limitation Minimum wake-up pulse length Value on pad must be kept until the system clock has restarted No limitation